 Once a Provider schedules billable closures, those days will be considered as used in their total allowable days regardless of whether they comply with the policy or not.

-For example, if a Provider schedules July 2-16 off as a billable closure, does not submit it in writing to agency and families within a minimum of 2 weeks, or does not have current contracts submitted through "Submit To Office" and is not approved to bill, that Provider will not be able to schedule those billable closure days again in the future.
+For example, if a Provider schedules July 2 - 16 off as a billable closure, does not submit it in writing to agency or families within a minimum of 2 weeks, or does not have current contracts submitted through "Submit To Office" and is not approved to bill, that Provider will not be able to schedule those billable closure days again in the future.
 Those 10 days will be forfeited.

 If a Provider changes the dates of their scheduled billable closure and notifies parents and the agency of the change in writing at least 2 months from the date of the scheduled closure, they will not forfeit those dates.
 Any changes with less than 2 months written notice will not be accepted.
+If families have arranged alternate care on a forfeited day that Provider is open, the family will not be expected to pay the primary Provider.